pubkey/client-side-databases/README.md

-# Offline First Database Comparison
+# Local First Database Comparison

-In this project I have implemented the exact same chat application with different database technologies.
+In this project I have implemented the exact same chat application with different local first database technologies.
 You can use it to compare metrics and learn about the differences.
 The chat app is a web based **angular** application, with functionality similar to Whatsapp Web.

 <p align="center">